ibm-cloud-docs/vpc/instance_metadata_vpc_access_instance_metadata.md

 # Accessing metadata from an instance
 {: #imd-access-instance-metadata}

 Most often, you want to collect metadata from a running instance and use it to bootstrap another virtual server instance.
-Review this topic to understand the general procedure for enabling the metadata service, creating an instance identity access token, and accessing the metadata.
+Review the general procedure and step-by-step instructions for enabling the metadata service, creating an instance identity access token, and accessing the metadata.
 {: shortdesc}

 ## General procedure to access instance metadata